nuagenetworks/nuage-cni/README.md

 - At the end of this script execution `nuage-cni-docker-<image-version>.tar` will be generated under nuage-cni folder

 - To load the CNI docker image on your slave nodes, copy the `nuage-cni-docker-<image-version>.tar` file generated above to your slave nodes and do `docker load -i nuage-cni-docker-<image-version>.tar`

+# Automated Nuage CNI plugin installation

+- Please refer to the Nuage VSP Mesos Integration Guide for detailed steps on Nuage Mesos CNI plugin frameworks installation on Mesos clusters.

+- Please refer to the Nuage VSP OpenShift Integration Guide for detailed steps on Nuage Openshift CNI plugin Ansible installation on Openshift clusters (HA and single master)

+- Please refer to the Nuage VSP Kubernetes Integration Guide for detailed steps on Nuage Kubernetes CNI plugin Ansible installation on Kubernetes setups